groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/imagequality/_index.md

 ```

 Better quality and slower performance.
+This setting provides a balance between image quality and rendering speed.

 ### HIGH {#HIGH}
 ```